Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 #### Analysis
+The results show that 5 of the buisness's active subscriptions will expire in 2023 which is more than double the total of active subscriptions that wil expire in 2024.
+So due to the much higher number of subscriptions expiring in the present year, it is viable for the growth officer to strategically design marketing strategies and product campaigns for 2023 in order to drive users to renew their subscriptions for achieving a psoitive growth for the buisness.

 ### Analyzing Subscription cancellation reasons
 As the chief growth officer is tackling customer churn one of their key questions is understadning the factors why users are not renewing their subscriptions.
 Is it because they are not satsified with the product?
 Are they leaving for a competitor?. <br>